USF-HII/usf-hii.github.io/pages/hii-hpc/purpose.md

 Computing resources to faculty and partners conducting bioinformatics research.

-Reasons to utilize the HII-HPC Cluster include:
+Use cases for the HII-HPC Cluster include:

 - The need to solve problems too large for a workstation that can only be solved by many processes working in parallel.